imhotep-hodges/Project02-QS/README.md

 IMGWarehouse is a mock website.
 It's based on Stock photo or GIF collection websites.
 Users can use the search bar to find specific GIF images.

+GIPHY Search for this project only works in an IDE or Visual Studio Code test environment.

 This is my second project for the Quickstart Fullstack Developer Bootcamp

 Technologies used: HTML, SCSS, CSS, JS, JQuery